The treatment for coccydynia will vary depending on what is causing your condition and how painful it is.

 If your pain and discomfort is mild to moderate, treatment with painkillers may be enough to relieve your symptoms.

 Your GP may recommend or prescribe a type of painkiller known as a non-steroidal anti-inflammatory drug (NSAID).
 As well as easing pain, NSAIDs will also help reduce inflammation (swelling) around your coccyx.
 They are most effective when taken regularly, rather than when your symptoms are at their most painful.
-Ibuprofen is a type of NSAID available over the counter (OTC) without a prescription.
+Ibuprofen is a type of NSAID available over-the-counter without a prescription.

 Some people can't take NSAIDs because they are allergic to them, or have an increased risk of developing stomach ulcers.
 If this is the case, you can use the over-the-counter painkiller paracetamol.